isc-projects/perflab/README.md

 There aren't any start up scripts (yet) - for now startup is done just by starting `./perflab-httpd.js` and `./perflab-tester.js` in the background with stdout and stderr redirected to a file.

 The dnsperf tests are started by `perflab-tester.js` by making an SSH connection to a client machine, so password-less SSH from the BIND server to the test client need to be configured outside of this system.

-Similarly `perflab-tester.js` needs to be able to access the BIND git source repository without interactive authorisation.
+Similarly `perflab-tester.js` needs to be able to access the servers' source repositories without interactive authorisation.

+NB: dnsperf is not included - install it from source or via your O/S package manager.

 Code Architecture
 -----------------